tamascsaba/jsconf-2024-presentation/slides/slides.md

 # Slides 🎞️
 - **Marp**: markdown presentation ecosystem from **Yuki Hattori** 🇯🇵
 - It is a powerful TypesSript based framework, that enables you to create stunning slides effortlessly.
-- You can download my slides from  [JSConf.JP](https://jsconf.jp) or scan the QR code
+- You can download my slides fjust scan the QR code

 ![bg right:40% width:90%](./img/qr-code.png)